jeanpantoja/dotpyvenv/README.md

 A simple oh-my-zsh plugin.

 ## Description
-This plugin automagically switch to a python virtual enviroment located (that you previously have created with virtualenv program) in a folder named ".pyvenv".
-If you have the virtualenv folder in a diferente folder you can create a .pyvenvdir file and put the custom dir inside this file, the plugin will search for your custom folder fisrt.
+This plugin automagically switch to a python virtual environment located (that you previously have created with **virtualenv** program) in a folder named `.pyvenv` or one is defined in the environment variable `DOTPYVENV_DIR` .
+If you have the virtualenv folder in a different folder you can create a `.pyvenvdir` file and put the custom dir inside this file, the plugin will search for your custom folder first.

 ## Installation